 - List your most recent work experience or education first in your resume, and the remainder in descending date order (month and year).
-Describe your key duties and demonstrated competencies.
+Describe your key duties and demonstrated qualifications and competencies.

-- This format allows you to best demonstrate that you meet the minimum education and experience requirements and the relevant competencies identified in the job posting.
+- This format allows you to best demonstrate that you meet the minimum education and experience requirements and how you’ve demonstrated the knowledge, abilities and other relevant attributes (competencies) identified in the job posting.

 - Interviews are normally conducted by a selection panel of 2 to 3 people, which typically includes a human resource professional, the supervisor of the position, and an employee with expertise in the field you are applying in.

-- Candidates are assessed on their technical and behavioural competencies and asked to provide specific examples of how they’ve demonstrated the required competencies.
+- Candidates are asked to provide specific examples of how they’ve demonstrated the required qualifications and competencies.

 - If you are chosen for an interview: